yewnyx/SubLink/Docs/Default_Params.md

 ## Twitch

 - TwitchCheer | int | The amount of bits that have been cheered
-- TwitchSubscription | int | The tier of the new natural sub
+- TwitchSubscription | int | The sub duration in months
 - TwitchCommunityGift | int | The amount of gifted subs
-- TwitchResub | int | The sub duration in months

 ## Kick

+- KickSubscription | int | The sub duration in months
 - KickCommunityGift | int | The amount of gifted subs
-- KickSubscription | int | The sub duration in months

 ## StreamElements